-The Board meets on a regular basis, at least bimonthly, to review the performance of the Company against its goals both financial and non-financial.
-Prior to the scheduled monthly board meetings, each board member is provided with a formal board package containing appropriate management and financial reports.
+The board meets on a regular basis to review the performance of the Company against its goals both financial and non-financial.
+In normal circumstances, prior to the scheduled board meeting, each board member is provided with a formal board package containing appropriate management and financial reports.

-The responsibilities of senior management including the Managing Director are contained in letters of appointment and job descriptions given to each appointee on appointment and updated at least annually or as required.
+The responsibilities of senior management including the Chief Executive Officer or equivalent are contained in letters of appointment and job descriptions given to each appointee on appointment and updated at least annually or as required.